2016 Chicago Pride Parade Map & Travel Information

 Buy online, at retail locations or at Ventra Vending Machines in 'L' stations*

-New cards cost $5 at machines, refundable as value with registration within 90 days.
+New cards cost $5 at machines, which is returned to you as value if you register within 90 days.

 With a Ventra Card, you can load value (money for regular fares) or passes at vending machines.
-You can also do this online (including from mobile phones) at ventrachicago.com or at about 1,300 retailers (including drugstores and currency exchanges).
+You can also load value or passes to a card you already have by using the Ventra app, online at ventrachicago.com or at about 1,300 retailers (including drugstores and currency exchanges).

-A Ventra Card can pay for up to 7 people, traveling together, at once.
-If you're also paying for children 7-11 years of age, ask for assistance in paying a Children's Reduced Fare.
+Value loaded on a Ventra Card can pay for up to 6 additional people traveling with you, even if you're using a pass for yourself.
+If you're also paying for children 7-11 years of age, ask for assistance in paying a children's Reduced Fare, which a bus driver or station attendant can offer to you.

-If you have a contactless bankcard—it'll have a contactless payment symbol—you don't need to get a card or ticket.
+If you have a phone with Apple Pay, Android Pay or Samsung Pay, or a bankcard with the contactless payment symbol (), you don't need to get a card or ticket—

 *All Ventra Vending Machines accept cash, credit and debit cards.
 Note that online orders take 7-10 business days to ship.